harsh-ps-2003/rumi/README.md

 *Now, `retrieved_uuid` should be equal to `UUID_BOB`.

 Result: Alice's app now knows that Bob is on SecureChat and has his internal app ID (UUID_BOB).
 Alice can now initiate a chat with Bob within the app, using UUID_BOB for all further interactions.

+The registration process isn't a simple "add to list" operation.
+It's a carefully designed cryptographic protocol that ensures:
+* The server never learns the cleartext phone number.
+* The server never learns the cleartext UUID.
+* The server cannot link a phone number to its corresponding UUID without the client's cooperation (specifically, without the client's secret).
+* The server's access patterns are hidden by ORAM.

+This privacy is maintained even during the lookup phase.
+The server facilitates the matching process, but it remains oblivious to the actual values being matched.

 ## Architecture